An energy-capacity inequality for Legendrian submanifolds: Proof of Theorem

 Since the proof of \cite[Lemma 6.4]{Orderability} uses only smooth topology, we use it to prove

-Similarly, the proof of \cite[Lemma 6.6]{Orderability} uses only smooth topology and so we apply it (with the $M_3$ bounds above) to prove that the number of jumps of $\chi_{u^d},$ and hence $\chi_{u}$ as well, is bounded above by some $M_4.$ This proof uses $Z_S^R(u^d)$ which otherwise appears inessential in our presentation.
+Similarly, the proof of \cite[Lemma 6.6]{Orderability} uses only smooth topology and so we apply it to prove that the number of jumps of $\chi_{u^d},$ and hence $\chi_{u}$ as well, is bounded above by some $M_4 = 3g + \frac{5 E}{C \delta^2} .$ This proof uses $Z_S^R(u^d)$ which otherwise appears inessential in our presentation.